-Our school is different from many other schools in many ways, including that there are no computers in our classrooms.
+Our school is different from many other schools in many ways, including the fact that computers are not introduced into classrooms until sixth or seventh grade.
 One of the goals of Waldorf education is for students to experience the natural world and the human world through their senses and imaginations.
 Another goal is that the children are able to express what they are learning competently, comprehensively, and artistically through handwriting, drawing, painting, and sculpting as well as singing, reciting, acting, and expressing through movement.
-We think that computer technology will be most useful once the child has integrated these skills and capacities.
+We believe that computer technology will be most useful once the child has integrated these skills and capacities.
 The following describes the place that technology holds in the elementary school.